-The Company's Annual Report of the fiscal year ended December 31, 1998 accompanies or has preceded this Proxy Statement.
-The Annual Report contains consolidated financial statements of the Company and its subsidiaries and the report thereon of Moss Adams LLP, the Company's independent auditors, for the fiscal years ended December 31, 1998, 1997 and 1996.
+The Company's annual report to stockholders for the fiscal year ended December 31, 1999 accompanies or has preceded this Proxy Statement.
+The annual report contains consolidated financial statements of the Company and its subsidiaries and the report thereon of Moss Adams LLP, the Company's independent auditors, for the fiscal years ended December 31, 1999, 1998 and 1997.

-STOCKHOLDERS MAY OBTAIN WITHOUT CHARGE A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K, INCLUDING FINANCIAL STATEMENTS REQUIRED TO BE FILED WITH THE SEC PURSUANT TO THE EXCHANGE ACT, FOR THE FISCAL YEAR ENDED DECEMBER 31, 1998, BY WRITING TO THE COMPANY; ATTN: INVESTOR RELATIONS, 3050 EAST HILLCREST DRIVE, WESTLAKE VILLAGE, CALIFORNIA 91362, OR EMAIL THE REQUEST TO DIODES-FIN@DIODES.COM.
+STOCKHOLDERS MAY OBTAIN WITHOUT CHARGE A COPY OF THE COMPANY'S ANNUAL REPORT ON FORM 10-K, INCLUDING FINANCIAL STATEMENTS REQUIRED TO BE FILED WITH THE SEC PURSUANT TO THE EXCHANGE ACT, FOR THE FISCAL YEAR ENDED DECEMBER 31, 1999, BY WRITING TO THE COMPANY; ATTN: INVESTOR RELATIONS, 3050 EAST HILLCREST DRIVE, WESTLAKE VILLAGE, CALIFORNIA 91362, OR EMAIL THE REQUEST TO DIODES-FIN@DIODES.COM.